The False Promise of Zero-Shot Super-Resolution in Machine-Learned Operators: Evaluating Potential Corrective Methods

 \subsection{Physical Optimization Constraints}

 Physics-informed optimization constraints have been proposed as a means of achieving accurate inference in the \textit{zero-shot} super-resolution setting \citep{li2024physics-informed}.
 For each dataset in \{\darcy{}, \burgers{}, \navierstokes{}\}, we train FNOs at all avaliable resolutions.
-We optimize each set of model parameters $\theta$ with a dual optimization objective $\mathcal{L}(\theta) = (1-w) * \ell_{\text{data}}(\theta) + w * \ell_{\text{phys}}(\theta)$, where $\ell_{\text{data}}$ is the original data-driven loss (mean squared error), and where $\ell_{\text{phys}}$ is an additional physics-informed loss, which explicitly enforces that the governing PDE is satisfied.
-We use the physics losses of \citet{li2024physics-informed}, and we detail their implementation in \autoref{appendix:pde_loss}.
+We optimize each set of model parameters $\theta$ with a dual optimization objective $\mathcal{L}(\theta) = (1-w) * \ell_{\text{data}}(\theta) + w * \ell_{\text{phys}}(\theta)$, where $\ell_{\text{data}}$ is the original data-driven loss (mean squared error) with an additional physics-informed loss $\ell_{\text{phys}}$, which explicitly enforces that the governing partial differential equation is satisfied.
+We use the physics losses of \citet{li2024physics-informed} and detail the implementation in Appendix \ref{appendix:pde_loss}.

-We find that the data-driven loss always outperforms any training objective that includes a physics constraint (see \autoref{appendix:pde_loss}: \autoref{fig:pinn_weight_bar}).
+We find that the data-driven loss always outperforms any training objective that includes a physics constraint (\autoref{fig:pinn_weight_bar}).
 We determine this by evaluating $w \in $ \{0, 0.1, 0.25, 0.5\} for \{\darcy{}, \burgers{}, \navierstokes{}\} at resolutions 64, 512, 255, respectively.
 Among the objectives that contain a physics constraint, we observe a clear trend: the lower the physics constraint is weighted, the better test performance the model achieves.
-This indicates that physics constraints make it more challenging for the model to be trained optimally despite extensive hyperparameter tuning (perhaps due to well known practical reasons such as being difficult to optimize \citep{krishnapriyan2021characterizing,subramanian2022adaptive, gao2023active, wang2023expert}).
+This indicates that physics constraints make it more challenging for the model to be trained optimally despite extensive hyperparameter tuning (perhaps due to practical reasons such as being difficult to optimize \citep{krishnapriyan2021characterizing,subramanian2022adaptive, gao2023active, wang2023expert}).